belchior/sql_query_builder/README.md

 ## How it's works

-In a simplified way, it has an API that allows you to write dynamic queries in a style similar to queries written in pure SQL and the result is a code idiomatic to both Rust and SQL.
+In a simplified way, the lib has an API to allows you to write dynamic queries in a style similar to queries written in pure SQL and the result is a code idiomatic to both Rust and SQL.
 Additionally, the library will not try to understand what you write in the parameters and in some ways this is good as it removes a lot of verbosity to generate a SQL query, in contrast,